Cal-Maine Foods Inc

 Innovation & Benchmarking

-The company does not provide details of a sustainability innovation strategy.
-Further, no evidence was found that the company benchmarks itself against peers in sustainability and innovation in this year's reporting.
+The company does not disclose a strategic approach to sustainability innovation or state whether it benchmarks itself against peers in sustainability and innovation.

 0/0.5